railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

    *Alert on the quantities sold compared with the packaging*

-Don't confuse the management of packaging with the management of multiple units of measure.
+Do not confuse the management of packaging with the management of multiple units of measure.
 The Units of Measure are used to manage the stock differently in its different units.
 With packages, the stock is always managed by individual item but information about the package to use is supplied to the storesperson along with that item.